MicrosoftDocs/defender-docs/articles/defender-for-cloud/alerts-containers.md

 Examples of suspicious workload runtime activity include:

 * **Web shell activity** - Defender for Containers monitors the activity on the running containers to identify behaviors that resemble web shell invocations.
-* **Crypto currency mining activity** - Defender for Containers uses several heuristics to identify crypto currency mining activity on the running containers, including suspicious download activity, CPU optimization, suspicious process execution, and more.
+* **Crypto mining activity** - Defender for Containers uses several heuristics to identify crypto mining activity on the running containers, including suspicious download activity, CPU optimization, suspicious process execution, and more.
 * **Network scanning tools** – Defender for Containers identifies usage of scanning tools that have been used for malicious activities.
 * **Binary drift detection** - Defender for Cloud identifies execution of workload binaries that have drifted from the original container image.
 For more information, read about [Binary drift detection](binary-drift-detection.md).